jrpete/udacity-cloud-developer-project-capstone/README.md

 ```
 The images/Commands_Screenshots folder shows the succesfull completion of executing these commands

-##auth0
+## auth0
-An auth0 application was created to
+An auth0 application was created to authenticate local users using an Auth0 domain connected to a secret.
+A call back URL of http://localhost:3000/callback
+was specified to allow users to be redirected to the same page after making API calls.

 The images/auth0_Screenshots folder shows the succesfull creation of this application along with the corresponding client details

 ## Travis
 By deploying the application to Github with the .travis.yml file located in the root, Travis will automically build the project